nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   if the certificate is saved in the server configuration, then the deletion **deletes the certificate from server configuration**, but not from the security token;

--   if the certificate is not saved in the server configuration (the background of the certificate is yellow), then the deletion deletes the certificate from the security token (assuming the token supports this operation).
+-   if the certificate is not saved in the server configuration (certificate's status has a red circle and status "-" (a hyphen)), then the deletion deletes the certificate from the security token (assuming the token supports this operation).

-**To delete a certificate or a signing request notice, follow these steps.**
+**To delete a certificate, follow these steps.**

 1. In the **Navigation** tabs, select **Keys and Certificates**.

 2. Show more details about a token by clicking the caret next to the token name.

+3. Click on the certificate that you want to delete.

+    3.1 In the opening **Certificate** dialog, click **Delete**.
+Confirm the deletion by clicking **YES**.

+**To delete a signing request notice (CSR), follow these steps.**

+1. In the **Navigation** tabs, select **Keys and Certificates**.

+2. Show more details about a token by clicking the caret next to the token name.

-3. Select from the table a certificate or a certificate signing request notice and click **Delete**.
-Confirm the deletion by clicking **Confirm**.
+3. At the end of the desired CSR row click **Delete CSR**.
+Confirm the deletion by clicking **YES**.

 ### 5.7 Deleting a Key